[email protected] Open daily from 10 - 1pm (closed Saturdays, public holidays and some Jewish holidays)

 Having a contemporary section, this exhibition explores antisemitism, discrimination and prejudice during the 1930s and 40s with discrimination today, through the use of personal experiences told by a cross section of young people.

-The exhibition is in the format of large photos and text, and also has several objects on display, among them a replica of the diary of Anne Frank, a yellow star, and a scale model of the hiding place.
+The exhibition has large photos and text, and several objects on display, among them a replica of the diary of Anne Frank, a yellow star, and a scale model of the hiding place.

 Picture